peter-leonov/ngx_http_js_module/README.markdown

 Requirements
 ------------

-* nginx version 0.8.37 and greater is required.
+* nginx version 0.8.37 and greater is required;
-* SpiderMonkey 1.9.0 and greater is required.
+* SpiderMonkey 1.9.0 and greater is required;
+* curl near 7.19 for automated testing.

 ### installing SpiderMonkey